 ABB is one of the top robotic manufacturers in the world.
-The Swiss based robot manufacturer has been producing industrial robots for several decades and continues to advance the industry.
+The Swiss based industrial robotic arm manufacturer has been producing industrial robots for several decades and continues to advance the industry.
 ABB is known for manufacturing innovative multipurpose industrial robots capable of automating most production applications including welding.

 While ABB does not have a specific line of articulated robots dedicated to solely welding like their competitors Yaskawa Motoman and FANUC, they are still considered one of the world leaders for welding automation.
-Since their robots are multipurpose, they can automate applications such as material handling, material removal, and assembly in addition to welding.
+Since their industrial robot arms are multipurpose, they can automate applications such as material handling, material removal, and assembly in addition to welding.
 One ABB robot could automate an entire metal fabrication process for streamlined manufacturing.
+ABB robotic manipulator are commonly used as handling robots.

 Just about every robot series from ABB features six axis robots that are capable of automating welding applications.
 Robots from their 100 series, 1000 series, and 2000 series feature lighter payloads ranging from 3 kg up to 20 kg making them ideal for arc welding applications.
 The ABB IRB 1600 can automate MIG processes.
 Those with compact work envelopes could use the ABB 140 for arc welding automation since it features a shorter robotic arm.
 ABB’s heavy lifting robots from their 6000 and 7000 series can be used to automate spot welding.
 These heavy payload robots feature high payloads starting at 130 kg and going over 500 kg.
 With heavy payloads, these robots can handle working with large workpieces and heavy spot welding tooling.
 They also feature longer reaches for an expanded work envelope.
 The ABB 6640-205/2.75 is a spot welder from the 6000 series while the IRB 7600-150/3.5 is another spot welding robot from the 7000 series.